WGBH/AAPB2/app/views/exhibits/education/notes.md

 <a name="9"></a><sup>9</sup> Ibid., 97.

 <a name="10"></a><sup>10</sup> *N.E.T.
 Program Philosophy and Purpose: A Guideline for Staff Planning*, November 1964, from NET Papers, Vice-President for Development Files, Series 3, Box 2, Folder 17, 1, quoted in Brooks, “Documentary Programming,” 156-57.
-The complete document is available in the appendix of Brooks’s dissertation.
+The complete document is available in the appendix of Brooks's dissertation.

-<a name="11"></a><sup>11</sup> Dana Goldstein, *The Teacher Wars: A History of America’s Most Embattled Profession* (New York: Anchor Books, 2015), 113.
+<a name="11"></a><sup>11</sup> Dana Goldstein, *The Teacher Wars: A History of America's Most Embattled Profession* (New York: Anchor Books, 2015), 113.

 <a name="12"></a><sup>12</sup> Day, *Vanishing Vision*, 23.